Shuyang19/cse15l-lab-reports/lab report1.md

 ![Image](9.png)

-Press enter/return when it gives the prompt `Enter passphrase (empty for no passphrase): `, and press enter/return again when it asks you to `enter the same passphrase again`
+Press enter/return when it gives the prompt `Enter passphrase (empty for no passphrase): `, and press enter/return again when it asks you to `Enter same passphrase again`

 ![Image](10.png)

 Finally you will see the key image
-- Now log in to your account: ssh cs15lfa22__@ieng6.ucsd.edu
+- Now log in to your account: `ssh cs15lfa22__@ieng6.ucsd.edu`

 (enter your username on the horizontal line)

-you will need to enter your password
+You will need to enter your password
 - type mkdir .ssh in the terminal
 - log out your account(Ctrl + D, exit)
 - type the following